jeradesign/jeradoc/UnityCheatSheet.md

     * Click the **Build** button.

 **Unbounded Apps** For unbounded apps that use ARKit features, add the **com.unity.xr.arfoundation** package to your project.
 To use skeletal hand tracking data, add the **com.unity.xr.hands** package to your project.

+## Hand Tracking
+There is one necessary GameObject to have in each hand-tracking XR scene in your app: an **XR Origin**.

+To create an XR Origin, right-click in the Hierarchy window, and select the following option from the context menu.